Grand Circus Park Historic District: History

 In 1957, the City of Detroit constructed a parking garage under the two halves of the park.
 The eastern portion houses space for 250 cars and the western portion accommodates 540.

 The half-moon shaped park is divided down its center by Woodward Avenue, the city's main thoroughfare.
 The Alger Fountain anchors the eastern half and is capped on its north western edge with a statue of mayor William Cotter Maybury.
 Its western half is anchored by the Edison Fountain and capped on its north eastern edge with a statue of mayor Hazen Pingree.

 The Maybury and Pingree monuments have been relocated several times.
 The Pingree statue was erected in 1904 near Woodward and Park Avenues facing south, while his rival, Maybury, occupied a site in the eastern half of the park facing Pingree across Woodward Avenue.
 After the 1957 garage construction, Pingree was returned to his original site while Maybury was placed at the north boundary of the park with his back to his foe.
 In the 1990s, both statues moved once again to their current locations.

 Among the notable buildings encircling the park are the David Broderick Tower and David Whitney Building on the south, Kales Building, and Central United Methodist Church on the north, and Comerica Park and Detroit Opera House on the East.

 Development

 On November 12, 2007, Quicken Loans announced its development agreement with the city to move its headquarters to downtown Detroit, consolidating about 4,000 of its suburban employees in a move considered to be a high importance to city planners to reestablish the historic downtown.
 The construction sites reserved for development under the agreement include the location of the former Statler on Grand Circus Park and the former Hudson's location.
 (The western edge of the park was formerly home to the now demolished Statler and Tuller hotels).
-Grand Circus is serviced by a People Mover station.
+Grand Circus is serviced by a QLine and People Mover station.